notofonts/noto-build/README.md

   * Optional
 * --weight
   * The weight(s) you want
-  * Defaults to Regular if not specified
+  * Defaults to Regular if not specified.
+But If something is specified (example: Bold) and you want Regular, you need to input it.
 * --width
   * The widths you want
-  * Defaults to Normal if not specified
+  * Defaults to Normal if not specified.
+But If something is specified (example: Condensed) and you want Normal width, you need to input it.
 * --hinted
   * Downloads hinted fonts
   * Defaults to False